GameDev46/grass_sim/README.md

 # grass_sim

-A basic field scene created in THREE.js
+An experiment into the simulation of basic grass and its behaviours in THREE.js

 # What is this?